 When determining whether to categorize an API and which corresponding layer it should be aligned with, the following decision tree should be applied.

-Does the system being integrated already provide native API’s that can be invoked to perform system interoperability?
+Does the system being integrated already provide native APIs that can be invoked to perform system interoperability?

 If yes….
-Use the native System API and don’t develop one in API Platform
+Use the native System API and don’t develop a new one in the API Platform

 If no….
 Proceed to 2.